Gravitational wave signatures of post-fragmentation reheating: Gravitational waves

 \subsection{Gravitational waves from fragmentation}

+As mentioned previously both contributions to the GW signal can be estimated separately, in this subsection we estimate the GW signal generated solely during the fragmentation process.
 At the onset of fragmentation, non-linearities become large enough to contribute significantly to gravitational wave production by acting as a source term through the anisotropic stress in the right-hand side of the equation of motion~(\ref{eq:tensorEOM}).
 Projected onto the transverse-traceless component in Fourier space, the anisotropic stress can be written explicitly as~\cite{Dufaux:2007pt}

 with $P_{ij}=\delta_{ij}-\hat{p_i}\hat{p_j}$, $\hat p_i=p_i/p$ and

 We simulate numerically the production of gravitational waves with \CL~which implements a discretized TT projector.~\footnote{Such a discrete projector is not unique and might result in differences that were found to only marginally affect the UV part of the GW spectrum~\cite{Figueroa:2011ye,Figueroa:2020rrl}. }